 Section 22(1) of the Children Act 1989, is remanded or detained into Local Authority accommodation under Criminal Law or who has been placed for adoption.
 Evidence may be requested from carer's whose children are looked after or were previously looked after by another Local Authority.
 Children adopted from state care outside of England Children who appear (to the Trust) to have been in state care outside of England and ceased to be in state care as a result of being adopted will be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
 These children are referred to as internationally adopted previously looked after children -"IAPLAC".
 Evidence will be required from the carer confirming that their child meets the above criteria in accordance with the DfE's non-statutory guidance on the admission of IAPLAC.
 Sibling Siblings (brothers or sisters) are considered to be those children who live at the same address and either: i. have one or both natural parents in common: or ii. are related by a parent's marriage; iii. are adopted or fostered by a common parent.
 Unrelated children living at the same address, whose parents are living as partners, are also considered to be siblings.
 Children not adopted or fostered or related by a parent's marriage or with one natural parent in common, who are brought together as a family by a same sex civil partnership and who are living at the same address, are also considered to be siblings.
-Distance Distances are calculated on the basis of a straight-line measurement between the applicant's home address the main entrance of the school.
+Distance Distances are calculated on the basis of a straight-line measurement between the applicant's home address the school's front door.
 The Local Authority uses a computerised system, which measures all distances in metres.
 Ordnance Survey supply the co-ordinates that are used to plot an applicant's home address and the address of the school.
-Shared Where parents have shared responsibility for a child, Responsibility and the child lives with both parents for part of the week, then the main residence will be determined as the address where the child lives the majority of the week.
+Where parents have shared responsibility for a child, and the child lives with both parents for part of the week, then the main residence will be determined as the address where the child lives the majority of the week.
 Parents may be requested to supply documentary evidence to support the address used.
-Final Qualifier In a very small number of cases it may not be possible to decide between the applications of those pupils who are the final qualifiers for a place, when applying the published admission criteria.